kaloyan-marinov/goal-tracker/README.md

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

-- option 4 - the "old way" of running/starting//serving a Flask application from VS Code:
+- option 4 - the "old way" of serving our backend application from VS Code is first to click on "Run and Debug" and then to launch the "[old way] Python Flask" run configuration:
     ```
     [use VS Code to launch "[old way] Python Flask"]